cardano-scaling/CIPs/CIP-0164/README.md

 that workloads of 20,000e9 Plutus execution steps per EB may be feasible: this is 1000 times the current Cardano mainnet limit of 20e9 steps for Praos blocks.
 The subsequent plot shows the 4 vCPUs becoming progressively more saturated with heavier Plutus execution.
-Although these results suggest that Leios's _block-level_ Plutus budget can safely be 5000 billion steps or more, it is important to remember that this is for conditions where honest nodes faithfully and promptly diffuse the transactions requiring the relatively expensive phase 2
+Although these results suggest that Leios' _block-level_ Plutus budget can safely be 5000 billion steps or more, it is important to remember that this is for conditions where honest nodes faithfully and promptly diffuse the transactions requiring the relatively expensive phase 2